 - Does the web page or website use the correct brand fonts?

 - Is the logo used in brand-compliant ways?

 Design and Accessibility

 Your website’s users vary in many ways, from role to age to people with disabilities.
 Accessible design makes sure you account for everyone, and is almost always a win-win.
-In the healthcare space specifically, developing a consumer website that is compliant with the American with Disabilities Act (ADA) is not only ethical, but also helps reduce the likelihood of large fines.
+In the healthcare space specifically, developing a consumer website that is compliant with the Americans with Disabilities Act (ADA) is not only ethical, but also helps reduce the likelihood of large fines.
 Ask yourself:

 - Do all interactive elements look interactive?
-Do they have a hover state for desktop users?

 - Are interactive elements large enough and spaced out for mobile users?

 - Do buttons and images pass the color contrast check?
-Use tools such as the WebAIM Color Contrast Checker to see whether your color combinations are easy enough to read.

 Web pages provide ample opportunities for interactivity and interesting content.
 That interactivity, however, can also create churn during MLR review if content is missed or overlooked unintentionally.
 Ask yourself: